HPAI-BSC/chromoplexy_analysis/README.md

 #### TODO:
 - New structure to the code
-- Add the weight to the vertex
+- Add the weight to the vertex (done)
 - Make the classification part